What is RAC?

-Recognition of acquired competencies is based on the following principles:
+Recognition of acquired competencies is based on three principles:

 ||Individuals have a right to social recognition of their knowledge or competencies insofar as they are able to provide evidence that they possess them.